Dynamic Workflows: Definitions

 Introduction

-Let's first look at the difference between a static and a dynamic workflow.
+Let's look at the difference between a static and a dynamic workflow.
 This is a static workflow:

 Definitions1.png